Motion to Take Note

 On the first question, of a consensus around funding, the reality is that most public debate and discourse about the NHS and broader delivery of care focuses on funding.
 That is a principal topic of debate.
 The issues have been well described: how will we understand the impact of changing demographics on the need for the delivery of both healthcare and social care?
 How do we model the impact of changes brought about by the adoption of new working practices and technology as they offset the increased demands created by such change in demographic?
 How will that balance be understood and modelled over time?
 How will we create a political consensus that ensures that a funding strategy is secured and available over a prolonged period well beyond the life of a single Parliament and, potentially, a single Government?

 A second area where consensus is needed is on how care is delivered.
-There is no question that the delivery of primary care, secondary hospital-based care and specialist care requires radical transformation to ensure the adoption of innovation and technology that will improve clinical outcomes—which, as we have heard from the noble Lord, Lord Patel, patients rate above almost anything else.
+There is no question that the delivery of primary care, secondary hospital-based care and specialist care requires radical transformation to ensure the adoption of innovation and technology that will improve clinical outcomes—which, as we have heard from my noble friend, Lord Patel, patients rate above almost anything else.
 How will we achieve a consensus on the reform of primary care?
 How will we achieve a consensus in driving a strategy for true integrated care that understands the lifetime needs and broad chronic disease needs of individual patients, rather than looking specifically at institution-based care, be it in hospital or out of it?
-How will we achieve consensus on transforming the principal focus of the NHS from being on illness to being on preventing ill health, so that it becomes fundamentally sustainable in the decades to come?
+How will we achieve consensus on transforming the principal focus of the NHS from being on illness to being on preventing ill health so that it becomes fundamentally sustainable in the decades to come?
 These are complicated questions.
 Although we have seen since the royal commission of 1975 many subsequent commissions, reports, reviews and reorganisations, all well-meaning and making small steps towards longer-term sustainability for the NHS, none to date has delivered what was needed or ultimately expected to secure the fundamental base that will give us a sustainable NHS.

 Thirdly, there is the very sensitive issue of what the NHS and social care should deliver.
 This has become an increasingly difficult political question.
 Frequently, decisions on what should be provided are taken on an ad hoc basis, with different decision-making in different parts of the country.
 Frequently, that is seen as unfair and unjust in a system designed principally as a national service there at the point of delivery for all our fellow citizens, with every citizen able to be confident that they will receive just as good care and access to innovation and to the potential to a clinical outcome, wherever they live and whatever their background.